 Unfortunately, though, the Pixel Buds are still plagued by seemingly unending connection issues as reported by swaths of users.
 Until Google gets this completely sorted out, the Pixel Buds just aren’t as enjoyable to use as the AirPods Pro.

 Every audio product that comes our way is subjected to a battery of tests, among which is a standardized battery test.
-The Google Pixel Buds (2020) lasted 6 hours, 8 minutes while the Apple AirPods Pro lasted 5 hours, 6 minutes.
-Since we know how power-hungry noise cancelling technology is, this makes complete sense.
+The Google Pixel Buds (2020) lasts 6 hours, 8 minutes while the Apple AirPods Pro lasts 5 hours, 6 minutes.
+Since we know how power-hungry noise canceling technology is, this makes complete sense.
 In fact, it’s rather impressive how long the AirPods Pro battery cells last given how much processing power is required at any given time (be it from ANC, the adaptive EQ, or anything else).
-Things even out a bit, though, when you take portable battery life and quick charging into account The Google Pixel Buds take just 10 minutes to supply two hours of listening, while 5 minutes of charging the AirPods Pro yields one hour of listening.
+Things even out a bit, though, when you take portable battery life and quick charging into account The Google Pixel Buds takes just 10 minutes to supply two hours of listening, while 5 minutes of charging the AirPods Pro yields one hour of listening.

 Apple and Google went through the rigors of getting the AirPods Pro and Pixel Buds IPX4-certified.

-These are fundamentally different systems with regards to blocking out external noise.
-When you invest in the Apple AirPods Pro, you’re benefiting from noise cancelling technology that uses a combination of hardware and software to actively combat environmental noise.
-In fact, Apple’s software adapts to your surroundings to adjust noise cancelling intensity.
-This means, when you’re in a noisy coffee shop, the AirPods Pro will work harder to nullify neighboring chatter and clanking dishware, while it lets its foot off the gas quiet settings like your home.
+These are fundamentally different systems with regard to blocking out external noise.
+When you invest in the Apple AirPods Pro, you benefit from noise canceling technology that combines hardware and software to actively combat environmental noise.
+In fact, Apple’s software adapts to your surroundings to adjust noise canceling intensity.
+This means, when you’re in a noisy coffee shop, the AirPods Pro will work harder to nullify neighboring chatter and clanking dishware, while it lets its foot off the gas in quiet settings like your home.

-Google’s Pixel Buds also use software and hardware to adapt to your environment, but that’s more for real-time volume adjustments.
-The Pixel Buds lack active noise cancelling, which is in part why they’re $50 cheaper than the AirPods Pro.
+Google’s Pixel Buds also uses software and hardware to adapt to your environment, but that’s more for real-time volume adjustments.
+The Pixel Buds lacks active noise canceling, which is in part why it’s $50 USD cheaper than the AirPods Pro.
 The distinguished nozzles do a fine job of keeping things secure, but passive isolation is pretty ineffective.
 While this may seem like an immediate fault of the headset, it’s actually a feature of the spatial vents which reduce that suction-like feeling to the ear.
-The AirPods Pro use a similar pressure vent system to alleviate this pressure.
+The AirPods Pro uses a similar pressure vent system to alleviate this pressure.

-The AirPods Pro sound just a bit better than the Pixel Buds
+The AirPods Pro sounds just a bit better than the Pixel Buds

-Objectively speaking, the Apple AirPods Pro edge out the Google Pixel Buds (2020) when comparing overall frequency response scores—9.2 and 9.1, respectively.
-When breaking down sound quality into three categories—bass, mids, and highs—things get a bit more complicated: the AirPods Pro have a more accurate bass and treble response, but the new Pixel Buds have a slightly better midrange response.
+Objectively speaking, the Apple AirPods Pro edges out the Google Pixel Buds (2020) when comparing overall frequency response scores—9.2 and 9.1, respectively.
+When breaking down sound quality into three categories—bass, mids, and highs—things get a bit more complicated: the AirPods Pro has a more accurate bass and treble response, but the new Pixel Buds has a slightly better midrange response.